renovamen1/renovamen1.github.io/src/content/projects/index.md

       repo: renovamen1/minimal-portfolio
 ---

-I'm trying to find a balance between art and engineering.
+ Bro is trying to find a balance between art and engineering.